saminoorsyed/react_native/README.md

           <Stack.Screen name="MealsOverview" component={MealsOverviewScreen} />
 </Stack.Navigator>

+Dynamically adjusting the header

 # Styling:

+useLayoutEffect == useEffect, but is handled before /during the mounting of a component rather than after

 KeyboardAvoidingView => allows you to still access app when keyboard shows up. wrap components around view
 <ScrollView style = {styles.screen}>